msys2/msys2.github.io/web/wiki/Accounts.md

 - file backup server: Hetzner Storage Box, managed by Lazka
 - OpenCollective: msys2 project with Lazka and Elieux as admins
 - Discord: https://discord.gg/jPQdRdDcT9 owned by Lazka, admins Lazka and Elieux
-- Gitter: msys2/msys2 with admin access through GitHub
+- Matrix: `#msys2_msys2:gitter.im` with admin access through GitHub, as well as Lazka and Biswa96 via matrix.org accounts
 - IRC: #msys2 registered on OFTC to Elieux, Alexey, #msys2 registered on Libera Chat to Elieux, #msys2 registered on Freenode to Elieux

 Lazka and Elieux have each other's backup contact authorized to solve ownership issues.